catalyst/moodle-tool_securityquestions/README.md

 This plugin will work natively with Moodle from version 3.8 onwards, as this is the version that the hooks required for plugin functionality were added into Moodle core, from tracker MDL-66173.
 If a previous version is used, the commit from MDL-66173 can be backported to a previous installation, and the plugin will be functional.

 Another requirement is for MDL-60470 to be included in the Moodle installation, which was added in Moodle version 3.7.
-If this commit is not present, users will not be prompted to set their security questions when they login after plugin setup.+
+If this commit is not present, users will not be prompted to set their security questions when they login after plugin setup.

 ### Installation